 So, what is the truth?
 I cannot lay claim to a universal truth that works for everyone, but I can share my own experience…perhaps it will enrich and expand you.
+Ultimately, the goal is to carry the Buddhas teachings and state of consciousness wherever you are — urban center or monastic retreat.

 The Daily Flow